madebypixel02/42-Madrid-Cursus/ft_printf/README.md

 ```
 Feel free to replace your own libft inside the ``ft_printf`` folder

 * Usage:

+The makefile compiles all files from the ``mandatory/`` or ``bonus/`` folders and saves the object files to the ``lib/`` folder.
+It then generates the output file ``libftprintf.a``.
+Here are some of the commands you can try:

 ```
 make all	Compiles the libftprintf.a file make test	Compiles ft_printf and libft with the main.c inside the tests/ folder.
-[DEPRECATED] Checks for leaks in Mac and Linux (Uses valgrind command in linux) make git	Stages every modified file to commit and pushes to upstream branch
+Also checks for leaks in Mac and Linux (Requires valgrind command in linux) make test2	Another test from a fellow 42 student, also checks for leaks make bonus	Compiles all bonus files instead of the mandatory ones make git	Stages every modified file to commit and pushes to upstream branch
 ```

 ## Summary